-Garage Door Torsion Spring Operation and Sizing Themes, Part 1
+Garage Door Torsion Spring Operation and Sizing Themes, Page 1

 Whether you’re the owner of a single-family home or the operator of a large-scale facility with numerous garage opening areas, you’ve likely had experience with torsion springs – whether you knew it or not.
 Torsion springs, which are so-named due to the way they exert torque (rotational force), are the most common spring types found in garage doors of all types, both residential and commercial.